 Nothing in this section 12 requires First Gas to monitor the quality of gas injected into the Transmission System.

-First Gas will install and maintain equipment at Delivery Points to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.
+First Gas will install and maintain equipment at each Delivery Point to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.

-Unless it is shown that it caused the Non-Specification Gas, First Gas shall have no liability to any Shipper for any Loss incurred by that Shipper arising out of or in relation to that Shipper taking Non-Specification Gas at a Delivery Point.

-Where it did cause gas to become Non-Specification Gas, First Gas shall indemnify each Shipper for any Loss incurred by that Shipper arising out of or in relation to that Shipper taking Non-Specification Gas at a Delivery Point, except to the extent that:
+Non-Specification Gas will be deemed to have been Non-Specification Gas at the time it was injected into the Transmission System, provided that where it is shown that First Gas caused Gas to become Non-Specification Gas, First Gas will (subject to section 16.1) indemnify each Shipper for any Loss incurred by that Shipper arising out of or in relation to that Shipper taking Non-Specification Gas at a Delivery Point, except to the extent that: